Top 50 Grocers: Amazon in 8th Place While Rest of Industry Restrategizes, Reshuffles

 For its part, SEG has been quite busy during its latest reorganization, thinning its store count with sell-offs to other regional players while remodeling many locations and investing in the expansion of its Hispanic banner Fresco y Más in central Florida, plus rolling out a new loyalty program.
 SEG’s reorganization plan reduced the grocer’s debt by more than $500 million, and after closing 94 stores, the company will continue to operate 580 stores under the Winn-Dixie, Bi-Lo, Harveys and Fresco y Más banners in seven southern states.

-Merger and acquisition activity is expected to continue as companies pursue partners that can not only help them more efficiently serve consumers, but also possess competencies in areas that they seek to enhance to be more competitive (like Kroger did in acquiring Harris Teeter, for its click-and-collect prowess, and Roundy’s, to get fresh-savant Mariano’s).
+Merger and acquisition activity is expected to continue in the grocery business as companies pursue partners that can not only help them more efficiently serve consumers, but also possess competencies in areas that they seek to enhance to be more competitive (like Kroger did in acquiring Harris Teeter, for its click-and-collect prowess, and Roundy’s, to get fresh-savant Mariano’s).

 “We predict that legacy consumer and retail companies will fight back in 2018 and seek out adjacent and convergent businesses,” says Bahige El-Rayes, principal at A.T.
 Kearney and co-author of the Chicago-based global management consulting firm’s “2018 Consumer and Retail M&A Report.”
 “Winners will be those that understand what consumers prefer and the channels they use, take a holistic view of their industry, and fearlessly pursue innovative, out-of-the-box opportunities.”